coding-Ves/weather-vane/README.md

 </div>

-### Extra technologies:
+### EXTRA TECHNOLOGIES

--   Zustand - For state management
+-   Redux - For state management
--   React Hook Form - For form validation and management
 -   Moment.js - For date & time handling and conversion

+### REDUX STORE STRUCTURE
+-- store
+--- currentSelection - Stores the name of the current city and the lon & lat coordinates
+--- loading - Stores loading state used for global app loader
+--- theme - Stores current theme and updates it for the light/dark mode toggle
+--- weather - Stores information received from the OpenWeather API about the passed city coords

 ### Run the project locally